 Title Managing People

 Level 4

 Credit Value 6

 Unit Ref.
 No. D/503/1176

-Learning outc omes Assessment criteria

-1. Understand a range of human resource practices in housing organisations.
+Learning outcomes Assessment criteria 1.
+Understand a range of human resource practices in housing organisations.
 1.1.
-Describe the practice of; Staff selection and recruitment.
-Staff training, development and ap Motivation and communication.
-Equality and diversity in relation to managing people.
-1.2.
-Identify good practice examples of Staff selection and recruitment.
-Staff training, development and ap Motivation and communication.
-Equality and diversity in relation to managing people. : ppraisal.

-2. Know ho team. ow to manage a 2.1.
-Summarise theories for managing 2.2.
-Explain the importance of teamwo 2.3.
+Describe the practice of; Staff selection and recruitment Staff training, development and appraisal Motivation and communication Equality and diversity in relation to managing people 1.2.
+Identify good practice examples of: Staff selection and recruitment Staff training, development and appraisal Motivation and communication Equality and diversity in relation to managing people 2.
+Know how to manage a team.
+2.1.
+Summarise theories for managing teams.
+2.2.
+Explain the importance of teamwork.
+2.3.
 Discuss how conflict can be resolved within teams.
 2.4.
-Evaluate approaches for managing dispersed workforce effectively. rk. ⁄ed

-3. Know ho change. ow to manage 3.1.
-Review theories and models for m change.
-3.2.
-Evaluate how a particular change been managed at a housing organ has

-and their ibilities for safe at work.
+Evaluate approaches for managing a dispersed workforce effectively.
+3. Know how to manage change.
+3.1.
+Review theories and models for managing change.3.2.
+Evaluate how a particular change has been managed at a housing organisation.
+4. Understand their responsibilities for safe practice at work.
 4.1.
 Summarise the risks that staff may experience as part of their working practice.
 4.2.
-Explore policy and practice for mir risks to staff.)
+Explore policy and practice for minimizing risks to staff.

 Additional information about the unit